Cinema of Germany: 1990–Modern Germany

-Film funding
+Film financing

 The main production incentive provided by governmental authorities is the Deutscher Filmförderfonds (DFFF) (German Federal Film Fund).
 The DFFF is a grant given by the Staatsministerin für Kultur und Medien (Federal Government Commissioner for Culture and the Media).
 To receive the grant a producer has to fulfill different requirements including a cultural eligibility test.
 The fund offers 50 million euros a year to film producers and or co-producers and grants can amount to up to 20% of the approved German production costs.
 At least 25% the production costs must be spent in Germany, or only 20%, if the production costs are higher than 20 million euros.
 The DFFF has been established in 2007 and supported projects in all categories and genres.

 In 2015, the Deutsche Filmförderungsfond was reduced from 60 million euros to 50 million euros.
 To compensate, Finance minister Gabriel announced that the difference will be made up from the budget of the Bundesministerium für Wirtschaft und Klimaschutz (Federal Ministry for Economic Affairs and Climate Action).
 For the first time in Germany high-profile tv series and digital filmmaking will be funded at a federal level in the same manner as feature films.
 Funding is also increasingly flowing to international co-productions.

 In 1979, the German states also began to establish funding institutions, often with the intention of supporting their own production locations.
 Today, film funding by the federal states makes up the largest share of film funding in Germany.
 A total of more than 200 million euros in grants are distributed annually, with an upward trend.

 The history of film funding began in Germany with the founding of the UFA GmbH (1917), which was to produce pro-German propaganda films - equipped with funds from industry and banks.
-During the period of National Socialism (1933-1945), the state indirectly promoted the financing of film projects by establishing the Filmkreditbank GmbH (FKB) (Film Credit Bank).
+During the period of National Socialism (1933–1945), the state indirectly promoted the financing of film projects by establishing the Filmkreditbank GmbH (FKB) (Film Credit Bank).

 After the end of World War II, many feature films were initially supported by federal guarantees.
 However, film funding in its current form did not develop until the 1950s, when television began to supplant motion pictures.
 In 1967, a film funding law was passed for the first time.
 The Berlin-based Filmförderungsanstalt (FFA) (Film Funding Agency) was the first major funding institution to be founded in 1968.

 Critics accuse film funding in Germany of being institutionally fragmented, making it virtually impossible to coordinate all measures, which would ultimately benefit the quality of productions.
 They also say that a blanket distribution of grants stifles the incentive to produce films that recoup their production costs.